Nina Vaskunlahti

 Nina Vaskunlahti is a Finnish diplomat.
-She has been the Finnish Ambassador to New Delhi since 2016.
-Prior to that she was a Finnish Ambassador to Ankara between 2012 and 2016.
+She currently serves as the Under-Secretary of State for external economic relations.
+She was the Finnish Ambassador to India in New Delhi from 2016 to 2019.
+Prior to that she was a Finnish Ambassador to Turkey in Ankara between 2012 and 2016.
 She started working with the Ministry for Foreign Affairs in 1984.

 Vaskunlahti has worked as a department head at the East Department of the Ministry for Foreign Affairs and as a Coreper I Ambassador at the Permanent Representation of Finland to the EU.